dudeperf3ct/dudeperf3ct.github.io/_posts/2019-06-01-Kyrptonite-for-humans.md

 That's a lot to digest.
 What should I do with all this?
 Use it to enhance your vocabulary (if you want others to think you are smart or any other motive) or just try to catch one of these and become a better human by avoiding it.
 It's not an easy game, but a fun way for self improvement.

-Do you want to see how Charlie applies this to a real world example.
+Do you want to see how Charlie applies this to a real world example?
 The example involves McDonnell Doglas airliner evacuation test.

 Before a new airliner can be sold, the government requires that it pass an evacuation test, during which a full load of passengers must get out in some short period of time.
 The government directs that the test be realistic.
 So you can't pass by evacuating only twenty-year-old athletes.
 So McDonnell Douglas scheduled such a test in a darkened hangar using a lot of old people as evacuees.
 The passenger cabin was, say, twenty feet above concrete floor of the hangar and was to be evacuated through moderately flimsy rubber chutes.
 The first test was made in the morning.
 There were about twenty very serious injuries, and the evacuation took so long it flunked the time test.
 So what did McDonnell Douglas next do?
 It repeated the test in the afternoon, and this time there was another failure, with about twenty more serious injuries, including one case of permanent paralysis.

 What pyschological tendencies contributed to these terrible results?
-Charlie using his checklist of tendencies, comes up with following explaination.
-Reward-Superresponse Tendency drove McDonnell Douglas to act fast.
+Charlie using his checklist of tendencies, comes up with following explaination. <span class='purple'>Reward-Superresponse Tendency</span> drove McDonnell Douglas to act fast.
 It couldn't sell its airliner until it passed the test.
-Also pusing the company was Dobut-Avoidance Tendency with its natural drive to arrive at a decision and run with it.
-The the government's direction that test be realistic drove Authority-Misinfluence Tendency into the mischief of causing McDonnell Douglas to overreact by using what was obviusly too dangerous a test method.
-By now the course of action had been decided, so Inconsistency-Avoidance Tendency helped preserve the near idiotic plan.
-When all the old people got to the dark hangar, with its high airline cabin and concrete floor, the situation must have made McDonnell Douglas employees and supervisors not objecting.
-Social-Proof Tendency, therefore, swamped the queasiness.
-And this allowed continued action as planned, a continuation that was aided by more Authority-Overinfluence Tendency.
+Also pusing the company was <span class='purple'>Dobut-Avoidance Tendency</span> with its natural drive to arrive at a decision and run with it.
+The the government's direction that test be realistic drove <span class='purple'>Authority-Misinfluence Tendency</span> into the mischief of causing McDonnell Douglas to overreact by using what was obviusly too dangerous a test method.
+By now the course of action had been decided, so <span class='purple'>Inconsistency-Avoidance Tendency</span> helped preserve the near idiotic plan.
+When all the old people got to the dark hangar, with its high airline cabin and concrete floor, the situation must have made McDonnell Douglas employees and supervisors not objecting. <span class='purple'>Social-Proof Tendency</span>, therefore, swamped the queasiness.
+And this allowed continued action as planned, a continuation that was aided by more <span class='purple'>Authority-Overinfluence Tendency</span>.
 Then cam the disaster of the morning test with its failure, plus serious injuries.
-McDonnell Douglas ignored the strong disconfirming evidence from the failure of first test because confirmation bias, aided by the trigeering of strong Deprival Superreaction Tendency favored maintaining the original plan.
-McDonnell Douglas' Deprival Superreaction Tendency was now like that which causes a gambler, bent on getting even after a huge loss, to make his final big bet.
+McDonnell Douglas ignored the strong disconfirming evidence from the failure of first test because confirmation bias, aided by the trigeering of strong <span class='purple'>Deprival Superreaction Tendency</span> favored maintaining the original plan.
+McDonnell Douglas' <span class='purple'>Deprival Superreaction Tendency</span> was now like that which causes a gambler, bent on getting even after a huge loss, to make his final big bet.
 After all McDonnell Douglas was going to lose a lot if it didn't pass its test as scheduled.

 <span class='orange'>Happy Learning!</span>

----

-# Further Reading

----

-# Footnotes and Credits

 ---